-To help families with the running costs of home schooling Policy in Practice’s Benefit and Budgeting Calculator can identify where a household may be eligible for other support, including discounted energy or broadband bills, and signposts where to apply.
-The Benefit and Budgeting Calculator is used by frontline organisations to advise households of benefit entitlement and ways to maximise their income.
+To help families with the running costs of home schooling Policy in Practice’s Better Off Calculator can identify where a household may be eligible for other support, including discounted energy or broadband bills, and signposts where to apply.
+The Better Off Calculator is used by frontline organisations to advise households of benefit entitlement and ways to maximise their income.

 Central government can do more to help local government deliver

 As the delivery arm of government councils continue to play a vital role in protecting the most vulnerable people in our society from the worst impacts of the pandemic.

 Councils need financial support from central government to administer much needed grants and other resources.
 Crucially, they also need to be trusted and enabled to get this support out effectively.